Published September 8, 2020

 - Trained in basic cosmetic chemistry

-Can perform beautician services, plus:
+Certificate IV beauty therapists can perform beautician services, plus:

 - Body wraps and scrubs